xdTobs/_18_roborally/documentation/SubmissionTwo.md

 ### Performance
 The game should be fast and responsive, with minimal lag or delays between player actions. (how fast?
 50 ms?)
+### Usability
+The game interface should be intuitive and easy to use, with clear instructions and feedback for players.